helske/Rlibeemd/README.md

 [![Build Status](https://travis-ci.org/helske/Rlibeemd.png?branch=master)](https://travis-ci.org/helske/Rlibeemd)

-# R package Rlibeemd #
+# Rlibeemd #

-An R interface for [libeemd C library](https://bitbucket.org/luukko/libeemd)
+An R interface for [libeemd C library](https://bitbucket.org/luukko/libeemd) for ensemble empirical mode decomposition (EEMD) and its complete variant (CEEMDAN)

 ### Using libeemd ###

-Package will be soon on CRAN.
+Package is now available at [CRAN](https://bitbucket.org/luukko/libeemd)

 If you want to compile Rlibeemd from source, you will also need GNU Scientific Library.